adriancuadrado/throws-exception/README.md

 }
 ```

-The implementation of these functions are very simple:
+The implementation of these functions is very simple:

 ```js
 exports.throwsException = function(f) {